HillaryDanan/abstraction-intelligence/README.md

 |**Response systematicity**    |Novel combinations of familiar components yield appropriate outputs (Lake & Baroni, 2018)|
 |**Uncertainty propagation**   |Input novelty propagates to output uncertainty rather than confident confabulation       |

-The hypothesis: embeddedness/stakes is necessary for meeting these criteria.
-Empirically testable.
+**Empirical status:** These are not definitional assertions—LLM failures on these criteria are empirically documented.
+Calibration failures: Guo et al. (2017).
+Systematicity failures: Lake & Baroni (2018).
+Confident confabulation: extensive hallucination literature.
+The hypothesis that embeddedness is *necessary* for meeting these criteria remains testable.

 **Why stakes matter (hypothesis):**